Face to face: June summit for Biden, Putin as tensions rise - WTMJ

 “We’re rewarding Putin with a summit?”
 Sasse said.
 “Instead of treating Putin like a gangster who fears his own people, we’re giving him his treasured Nord Stream 2 pipeline and legitimizing his actions with a summit.”

-Psaki, the chief White House spokeswoman, pushed back against the criticism and said Biden saw the summit as “a moment of in-person diplomacy to convey areas where he has concern and look for areas of opportunity to work together.”
+Biden in a brief exchange with reporters Tuesday afternoon defended the decision to waive sanctions against Germany for the pipeline.
+He noted that it is nearly complete and that punishing an ally would have been “counterproductive.”

-German Chancellor Angela Merkel also welcomed news of the summit.
+Meanwhile, German Chancellor Angela Merkel welcomed news of the summit.
 “Diplomacy only has a chance if you talk to each other,” Merkel said.

 During his campaign for the White House, Biden described Russia as the “biggest threat” to U.S. security and alliances, and he disparaged Trump for his cozy relationship with Putin.